RTEMS/rtems-docs/c-user/key_concepts.rst

 define the order of the threads on a particular thread queue.
 Threads can wait in FIFO or priority order.

-In uni-processor configurations, the priority queuing discipline just orders the threads according to their current priority and in FIFO order in case of equal priorities.
+In uniprocessor configurations, the priority queuing discipline just orders the threads according to their current priority and in FIFO order in case of equal priorities.
 However, in SMP configurations, the situation is a bit more difficult due to the support for clustered scheduling.
 It makes no sense to